-Does the local bishop (or other competent ecclesiastical authority) select or approve the appointment of your chaplain?
+Does the local bishop (or other competent ecclesiastical authority) select or approve the appointment of your priest chaplain(s)?
+(Yes/No)

-Does your institution offer Mass on campus at least on Sundays and other days of obligation?
+Does your institution offer Mass to students at least on Sundays and other days of obligation?
+(Yes/No)

 Holy Angel University offers Mass on campus on weekdays and on holy days of obligation.
 No Sunday Masses are offered on campus because the Holy Rosary Parish Church (Angeles City, Pampanga) is adjacent to Holy Angel University and is a two-minute walk (130 meters) from campus.
 Nonetheless, when there is a Saturday campus activity which culminates in the Eucharist by sundown, the Sunday Eucharist is already celebrated.